5 Things to Expect When You Visit Japan

 Crystal shopping at Japan’s 7-Eleven

-So if you want to save money on plastic bags (and reduce waste), we recommend carrying your own bag.
+So if you want to save money on bags (and reduce waste), we recommend carrying your own bag.
 Crystal usually had a large tote bag with her, so on most occasions, we stuck our small purchases in there.
 We also borrowed our sister’s large IKEA bag when we went to places like the grocery store.

 Wearing a mask outdoors in Japan